 One final tip: Make sure anything you’re selling is wiped clean of any private information, photos, etc. Gazelle and NextWorth offer info on how to do it.
 You can also find it with a simple web search.

-I chose that one because it’s basically what I do.
-Have a super profitable day, and I sure hope you’ll be meeting me right here next time!
+I hope that helped, Jerry.
+Have a super-profitable day, and I sure hope you’ll be meeting me right here next time!

 Got a question you’d like answered?